Welcome to ‘Audrey Hepburn and I Consider Our Assets’ online souvenir program.

 Caroline visits the shoe shop where Liz works, she wants to be friends, after all they are family.
 When Liz’s mother arrives unannounced, they try to encourage Liz use her womanly charms and marry Len before she grows old and becomes invisible to the opposite sex.
 Make The Most Of What You’ve Got

 Liz is horrified by the thought of compromising just to fit in.
 Mum hurries off on a date with a young man she met on the internet.
-Liz is uneasy by the thought of her mother dating, but Audrey is proud of her for getting online.
+Liz is uneasy about the thought of her mother dating, but Audrey is proud of her for getting online.
 Caroline surprises everyone with her news of falling pregnant to Liz’s father, and Emad drops a bombshell when he arrives to take Liz’s mum to Astor Cinema, for their internet date.
-Liz is left alone with only her imaginary friend Audrey Hepburn, they sing Traveller in Time .
+Liz is left alone with only her imaginary friend Audrey Hepburn, they sing Traveller in Time.

-Liz takes up a job offer in Western Australia , Len feeling rejected decides not to go.
-Len reminds Liz that she is not a star, she isn’t Audrey Hepburn, and that this isn’t just about marriage, in fact she can’t commit to anything.
+Liz takes up a job offer in Western Australia, Len feeling rejected decides not to go.
+Len reminds Liz that she is not a star, she isn’t Audrey Hepburn, and that this isn’t just about marriage, in fact, she can’t commit to anything.
 Rod tells Liz to face the fact that she is not that special.
 (Reprise: MILLIONS OF PEOPLE LIKE YOU).

 Liz decides to break all ties with Len (WHY DON’T YOU SAY TO ME) and moves in with her mother, until she leaves Melbourne.
 Mum offers Liz some advice… ‘Get married and stop talking to yourself!
 And never mention Audrey Hepburn’s name again.’
 My Biological Clock Liz decides that maybe it’s time to grow up.